Beanpole ‘MAMI’ Review – An Intense post-War drama from Women’s perspective

 Inspired by Svetlana Alexievich’s “The Unwomanly Face of War: An Oral History of Women in World War II”, Beanpole (Дылда) offers a rare, intense post-War drama from women’s perspective, examining the tribulation in finding the meaning to life, without collapsing under the emotional mushiness and victimising the sufferer.

 Unlike a lot of other PTSD drama, especially the American films, that overtly lay bare the psychological and physical consequences of war, and starting over the life from scratch, Beanpole avoids the genre trope to offer a subtle, inward experience that is overwhelmingly melancholic but not hopeless.
-Only in his second film, Kantemir Balagov – who studied under prolific filmmaker Alexander Sokurov, displays a matured command over his direction and writing that is restrained having a strong undercurrent of disturbing brutality and shock.
+Only in his second film, Kantemir Balagov, who studied under prolific filmmaker Alexander Sokurov, displays a matured command over his direction and writing that is restrained, with a strong undercurrent of disturbing brutality and shock.
 For such a piercing subject matter, he neither romanticises with miserabilism nor slips in a contrived subplot to pull the heartstrings.

 Beanpole opens to the sound of heavy breathing on the black screen reading opening credits, leaving us to speculate the cause for such distress.
 The anticipation gets unnerving.
 The visuals then open to a tall height, slender and fragile woman, Iya (Viktoria Miroshnichenko) who froze in the laundry ward of the Leningrad Hospital.
 Her pale skin, empty gazes, scrawny body and sunken eyes are evidence of the spectrum of tragedy she has seen in her young life.